Feo's Stuff HORROR / THRILLER

 We open with a small town high school football game.
 Star player Paul Taylor (Donovan Leitch) and cheerleader Meg Penny (Shawnee Smith: CARNIVAL OF SOULS, THE SHINING [TV], ARMAGEDDON) make eyes at each other and Paul's buddy Scott (Ricky Paull Goldin: PIRANHA II, HYPER SAPIEN) goads Paul into finally asking Meg out.
 I believe the football team was the Fighting Clichés.

 Nearby, misunderstood bad boy rebel Brian Flagg (Kevin Dillon) sits on his standard issue motorcycle wearing his standard issue leather jacket (how else would you know he's bad?).
-He drinks a beer, smokes a cigarette and looks intense, then makes a failed attempt to jump his bike over a collapsed bridge, much to the amusement of a local transient (Billy Beck: NEAR DARK, LEPRECHAUN 2).
+He drinks a beer, smokes a cigarette and looks intense, then makes a failed attempt to jump his bike over a collapsed bridge, much to the amusement of a local transient (Billy Beck: NEAR DARK).

 Do we see the blob yet?
-No, we need more exposition first, so we meet a bunch of other characters including Herb, the Sheriff (Jeffery DeMunn: THE GREEN MILE, STORM OF THE CENTURY [TV], THE X-FILES), Fran the waitress (Candy Clark: CAT'S EYE, AMITYVILLE 3-D, BUFFY THE VAMPIRE SLAYER), Reverend Meeker (Del Close: BEWARE!
+No, we need more exposition first, so we meet a bunch of other characters including Herb, the Sheriff (Jeffery DeMunn: THE GREEN MILE), Fran the waitress (Candy Clark: CAT'S EYE, AMITYVILLE 3-D, BUFFY THE VAMPIRE SLAYER), Reverend Meeker (Del Close: BEWARE!
 THE BLOB) and deputy Briggs (Paul McCrane: ROBOCOP, THE SHAWSHANK REDEMPTION) and a variety of others but I may have fallen asleep during this part.

 Brian and Paul don't like each other, of course, and toss heated clichés back and forth while driving the old man to the hospital.
 When faced with a cliché bad hospital nurse (played by comic Margaret Smith) Brian has had enough and leaves, which makes him a natural first suspect when people in the hospital are killed soon after by the now much larger blob.
 How did he kill these people and leave behind just a few corroded body parts?
 Did he have a vat of acid in his back pocket?
 Deputy Briggs can't be bothered with those details.
 Brian is the bad boy therefore he must be guilty.